-Fiscal indiscipline resulting from a lack of adherence to fiscal rules has for a long time been the biggest cause of persistent macroeconomic instability and mounting public debt stock in Ghana.
-There is growing interest in establishing independent fiscal councils across the globe and that debate was recently ignited in Ghana.
-As part of its efforts to promote sound public financial management in Ghana, the IEA in 2014 undertook extensive research to examine the role of fiscal policy rules in improving fiscal management.
-The outcome strongly recommended the establishment of an independent Fiscal Council in Ghana to stem the persistent large fiscal slippages.
+Fiscal indiscipline which often results from the lack of adherence to fiscal rules has for a long time been the biggest cause of persistent macroeconomic instability and mounting public debt stock in Ghana.
+There is growing interest in the importance of independent Fiscal Councils as a way of improving fiscal performance across the globe.
+Indeed this debate was recently ignited in Ghana.